Outstanding karst landscapes of the world

 - Pancake Rocks, Punakaiki – New Zealand, West Coast.
 Heavily eroded limestone cliffs which resemble stacks of countless pancakes.

-- The Pinnacles – Australia, Western Australia, Wheatbelt.
-Desert, filled with amazing limestone formations – pinnacles.
+- The Pinnacles (Nambung) – Australia, Western Australia, Wheatbelt.
+Desert, filled with amazing limestone formations – pinnacles which rise up to 3.5 m high.

 - Hoher Dachstein – Austria, Upper Austria and Styria.
 Limestone karst area in Alps with barren limestone plains, with numerous caves.